 RESULTS – conditions created that influence and shape an emergent organization.

-FOUNDATION – that which forms the ‘fabric’ of the organization to continually develop an emergent organization as its internal and external environments, challenges, opportunities emerge.
+FOUNDATION – that which forms the ‘fabric’ of the organization to manifest an emergent organization as internal and external environments, challenges, opportunities continually emerge.

-Everything in the EODC™ platform diagram below is interconnected and interrelated – a gestalt of sorts.
+Everything in the EODC® Platform diagram above is interconnected and interrelated – a gestalt of sorts.

-All key areas (the ‘what’ and the how’) integrate, synergize with, and influence all the other key areas mentioned below.
-Thus, they all form together as they influence each other until an emergent organization takes form.
+All elements of the EODC® (the ‘what’ and the how’) integrate, synergize with, and influence all the other key areas mentioned below.
+Thus, they all form together as they influence each other as an emergent organization takes form.